Why "Go Big or Go Home" is the Worst Advice Ever?

 Another reason we suffer from constant “unfinished business” is we haven’t done the work to understand our “why.”
 In other words, we started something without a complete understanding of the purpose of our goal.
 We can push through difficult and mundane times only when we have a deep and clear understanding of the purpose of our goals.
 Otherwise, it’s simply a matter of time before we (often quietly) abandon the goal.

 To be clear, these quadrants are not personality dictums.
 We all move through all four at different moments in life.
-My strong hope is that we do the work to spend most of our time in Quadrant 1, where the main dish is Consistency, and Intensity is a spice used sparingly and skillfully.
+I strongly hope we do the work and spend most of our time in Quadrant 1, where the main dish is Consistency, and Intensity is a spice used sparingly and skillfully.